Ohene Djan: The 1966 FIFA World Cup boycott

-In January 1964, FIFA decided that the 16-team finals would be represented by 10 European teams, including hosts England, four Latin American (i.e. South America) teams and one team from the Central American and Caribbean region.
-This left just one place to be fought for by three continents: Africa, Asia and Oceania.
-Within a month, Ohene Djan, then a member of the FIFA executives committee objected.
+In January 1964, FIFA decided that the 16-team finals would consist of 10 European teams, including hosts England, four South American teams, and one team from the Central American and Caribbean region, thus leaving only one place for three continents: Africa, Asia and Oceania.

-He sent a telegram to FIFA condemning the decision and calling it "pathetic".
-Ohene Djan challenged FIFA to reconsider the decision since it was unrealistic for Afro-Asian countries to go through the exercise, struggling through painful and expensive qualifying series to ultimately be offered one slot to fight for.
+Within one month, Djan, a member of the FIFA executive committee, sent a telegram to FIFA condemning the decision and calling it "pathetic", also challenging FIFA to reconsider the decision on the grounds that arranging a play-off between the best teams from Asia, Oceania and Africa for one place would be onerously expensive and fraught with logistical difficulties.
+Tessema then joined Djan to present Africa's case to FIFA, also arguing that the standard of football in Africa had significantly improved over the years.

+However, after their efforts to change the qualifying format or the allocation of places proved futile, with FIFA citing competitive and logistical issues, all 15 African nations boycotted the qualifying in protest, leaving FIFA to organise the qualifying and the World Cup in Africa's absence.

-Tessema joined Djan to present Africa's case to FIFA, arguing that football in Africa had significantly improved over the years.
-However, all efforts to revoke the decision in their favour proved futile.
-FIFA went on to organise the 1966 FIFA World Cup without an African representative.
-North Korea won the slot and they put up an impressive performance in the tournament.
-Moreover, Portugal's Eusébio, who was actually born in Mozambique, finished as top scorer.
+Subsequently, North Korea defeated Australia, which was the only other team remaining, and to qualify, they had to put up an impressive performance in the tournament.
+Moreover, Portugal's Eusébio, who was actually born in Mozambique (a Portuguese colony at the time), finished as top scorer.

-After the tournament, FIFA revised its notes and decided that Africa should have one slot for the next World Cup in Mexico.
-Today, African teams compete for five World Cup slots.
+In 1968, FIFA unianimously decided that Africa would have one place for the next World Cup in Mexico.
+In 2026, African teams will compete for nine World Cup slots.